Claudio-Bacelete/Claudio-Bacelete/README.md

 👋 My name is Cláudio Bacelete.
 I'm a Brazilian Fullstack (Kinda) Developer and a Tech Entusiast

-📕 Currently studying Computer Engineering in PUC- Minas Gerais
+📕 Currently studying Computer Engineering in PUC Minas Gerais

 💻 Working as developer since 2020, trying to improve myself at least a little everyday